-As we stated up, when it comes to small injuries, these are often not responded to.
-The lack of a response means acceptance of conduct and legally it may be construed as a waiver of a contractual right.
-The issue arises in the context of long-term contractual relationships in which trust relationships develop between the parties.
-Generally, when we seek to attribute any behavior, it is not enough to take a specific action, but rather we will seek to be based on an ongoing pattern of behavior, which differs from random behaviors.
-This is true in any inter-party behavior, but increased attention to small, also random violations is important in a case of labor relations when there are power gaps between the parties.
-However, it can be said that the weight of each violation is so small that it does not meet the normative threshold of serious harm to receive the law protection, a situation that the law treats as a "De Minimis Non-Curate Lex".
-The "de minimis" doctrine comes from the Latin maxim de minimis non-curate lex, which means "the law does not concern itself with trifles."
+As discussed above, small infractions usually are met with no response, which can be interpreted as an acceptance of a certain course of conduct.
+Legally, this could be construed as a waiver of a contractual or legal right.
+This issue arises most commonly in the context of long-term contractual relationships in which trust relationships develop between the parties.
+Generally, when determining the nature of a course of conduct, it is not sufficient to rely on any one specific action.
+Rather, an ongoing pattern of behavior, as opposed to random behavior, must be examined.
+This kind of inquiry is required when examining any inter-party behavior, but increased attention to small, even random violations is especially important in the area of labor relations, where there are imbalances of powers between the parties.

+Nonetheless, there are numerous situations, even in employer-employee relations, when the weight of each violation is so small that it does not meet the normative threshold of the serious harm needed to warrant law protection, a situation that the law treats as a de minimis non-urate lex, based on the Latin phrase meaning, “the law does not concern itself with trifles.”

-In such situations, we believe there is a need for aggregation of the vulnerability.
-Although Harel and Porat believe that it is ineffective for the law to develop appropriate rules for these minor injuries, and it may not be effective to conduct legal proceedings, we hold it necessary to exclude the field of labor relations from this opinion, as it offers a doctrinaire rigidity upon protecting workers' rights, as part of enacting protection laws.
+In such situations, we argue that there is a need to determine how the aggregation of these minor infractions can render the employee morally vulnerable.
+Harel and Porat are of the opinion that it is ineffective for the law to develop rules to address these minor injuries, and that it may not be effective to conduct legal proceedings in response to them.
+However, we contend that while Harel and Porat’s argument may indeed be applicable to other fields, it should not be rigidly applied to the field of labor relations, where workers’ rights may be in need of greater protection due to the inequality in the balance of power between the parties.

-The pedestal of the law to de-minimis matters, is not new, and in general, the law does not deal with minors matters, and "it does not tend to engage in minimal infringement of the right."
-Although this principle originates from tort law, it is also found in contract law, and recently even required by U.S. labor courts, under minor normative injuries.
-For example, in American law, some openness is evident, although it is not yet finalized.
-The Supreme Court first described the de minimis doctrine as "split-second absurdities" that "are not justified by the actualities of working conditions or by the policy of the Fair Labor Standards Act."
-While there is no bright-line rule as to how much time is or is not de minimis, many courts have held that less than ten minutes of working time is de minimis.
+Returning to the foundational de minimis legal principle, the law indeed has long chosen not to deal with minor matters, and “it does not tend to engage in minimal infringement of the right.”
+This principle originates in tort law, but also operates in contract law.
+The Supreme Court first described the de minimis doctrine as applying to “split-second absurdities” that “are not justified by the actualities of working conditions or by the policy of the Fair Labor Standards Act.”
+The de minimis principle has more recently been adopted by U.S. labor courts with respect to minor normative injuries.
+While there are no bright-line rule as to how much time amounts to de minimis, many courts have held that less than ten minutes of working time is considered de minimis.

-The United States Department of Labor ("DOL") has likewise recognized the de minimis principle.
-The regulation provides that "[a]n employer may not arbitrarily fail to count as hours worked any part, however small, of the employee's fixed or regular working time or practically ascertainable period he is regularly required to spend on duties assigned to him."
-The DOL has advised that the de minimis rule applies to the aggregate daily time for all activities for which an employee seeks compensation, not separately as to each discrete activity.
+The United States Department of Labor (DOL) has also recognized the de minimis principle.
+A DOL regulation provides that “[a]n employer may not arbitrarily fail to count as hours worked any part, however small, of the employee’s fixed or regular working time or practically ascertainable period he is regularly required to spend on duties assigned to him.”
+The DOL has advised that the de minimis rule applies to the aggregate daily time for all activities for which an employee seeks compensation, and not to time spend separately on each discrete activity.